Dead in the Water (2002 film): Production

-The film is a remake of the 1962 Roman Polanski film Nóz w wodzie, and like the Polanski original, was shot on locations in Brazil.
+The film is a remake of the 1962 Roman Polanski film Knife in the Water, and like the Polanski original, was shot on locations in Brazil.
 Casting was announced in 2000.

 Reception

 David Nusair wrote that the film was "fairly predictable, but mostly entertaining," and offered that "the performances are fine".
 Kevin LaForest felt that the film had the potential to be an enjoyable thriller, but that it was lacking in depth and originality, concluding that it was "too stiff and self-important."
 Christopher Null of AMC Filmcritic felt that was well-made and reasonably well-acted, but that its staging being confined to the yacht for 90 minutes became a little tiresome, summarizing "Not a bad time, but not a great movie.
 It hits and misses, but at least it floats."
 Buzz McClain of All Movie Guide wrote that the director's nontraditional style might not work for everyone, especially in consideration of Dominique Swain's performance, but added that there was no question that the film's conclusion will generate conversation and introspection for those who understand it.